Unipisa/Simu5G/showcases/NR/standalone/doc/index.rst

 The simulation is configured via the provided INI file, with the following key settings:

 - **Simulation Time**: The simulation runs for a total of 20 seconds.
-- **Number of UEs**: Configured to have a single UE by default.
+- **Number of UEs**: Configured to have a single *UE* by default.
 - **Mobility**: UEs are confined within a 1000m x 1000m area.
-- **Transmission Power**: Configured for both the gNodeB and UE, with default values set to 40 and 26 respectively.
+- **Transmission Power**: Configured for both the *gNodeB* and *UE*, with default values set to 40 and 26 respectively.
-- **IPv4 Configuration**: Managed by the `Ipv4NetworkConfigurator` with settings provided in `demo.xml`.
+- **IPv4 Configuration**: Managed by the :ned:`Ipv4NetworkConfigurator` with settings provided in :file:`demo.xml`.

 Two traffic configurations are included:

-- **VoIP-DL**: Simulates Voice-over-IP traffic from the server to the UE.
+- :ini:`VoIP-DL`: Simulates Voice-over-IP traffic from the server to the *UE*.
-- **VoIP-UL**: Simulates Voice-over-IP traffic from the UE to the server.
+- :ini:`VoIP-UL`: Simulates Voice-over-IP traffic from the *UE* to the server.

 Results
 -------

-The simulation generates scalar and vector results captured in `*.sca` and `*.vec` files, respectively.
+The simulation generates scalar and vector results captured in :file:`*.sca` and :file:`*.vec` files, respectively.
 Key metrics to observe include:

 - **End-to-end delay**: Measures the latency experienced by VoIP packets.
 - **Throughput**: Assesses the network's capacity to handle data traffic.